GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/DruckerPrager/Example.rst

 **Input files**

-This benchmark example uses no external input files and everything required is contained within two GEOSX xml files that are located at:
+This validation example uses two GEOSX xml files that are located at:

 .. code-block:: console